open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 </html>
 ```

-Make sure you add `type="module"` to the script tag.
+Make sure that you add `type="module"` to the script tag.

 <aside class="notice">
-In this example we are using `unpkg`, a CDN where we can easily import any module available on NPM.
-When working on a real project, you will probably want to use an actual package manager like NPM or yarn.
+In this example we are using `unpkg`, a CDN where we can easily import any module that is available on NPM.
+When working on a real project, it is a good idea to use an actual package manager like NPM or yarn.
 </aside>

 Next, we need to define our web component.
-When writing a vanilla web component we would extend from `HTMLElement`.
-With lit-element we need to import and extend from `LitElement`, which itself is an extension of `HTMLElement`.
+When writing a vanilla web component we extend from the native `HTMLElement` class.
+With lit-element we need to import and extend from `LitElement` class which, in turn, is and extension of the `HTMLElement` class.

 ```js
 class TodoApp extends LitElement {